sparkfun/SparkFun_u-blox_GNSS_Arduino_Library/examples/AssistNow/README.md

 Please see the [AssistNow_Autonomous](./AssistNow_Autonomous) examples for more details.

+**Note: AssistNow Autonomous does not work on the ZED-F9P.
+"The ZED-F9P supports AssistNow Online only."**

 The new functions we've added to the library to support AssistNow Autonomous are described [Support for AssistNow Autonomous below](#Support-for-AssistNow-Autonomous).

 ## AssistNow Service Token